glotzerlab/coxeter/paper/paper.md

 In addition to purely geometric properties, shapes in coxeter also expose various physically relevant quantities in order to support a wide range of applications.
 Some examples of such properties are inertia tensors, which are integral to the equations of motion for anisotropic bodies, and scattering form factors, which are essentially Fourier transforms of the shape volume that are critical to characterizing structure in condensed matter physics.
 Since physical equations and observables can be highly sensitive to inputs like inertia tensors, coxeter emphasizes robust methods for their evaluation [@Kallay2006].
-Two dimensional shapes like polygons are embedded in three dimensions rather than in the plane, so coxeter uses the rowan library [@Ramasubramani2018] to rotate them into the plane and then compute various properties to avoid complications and numerical instabilitiesthat arise from performing integrals over planar lamina embedded in $\mathcal{R}^3$.
+Two dimensional shapes like polygons are embedded in three dimensions rather than in the plane, so coxeter uses the rowan library [@Ramasubramani2018] to rotate them into the plane and then compute various properties to avoid complications and numerical instabilities that arise from performing integrals over planar lamina embedded in 3D Euclidean space.

 ## Shape Generation